wolfyreload/OpenChords/OpenChords/Manual/help.md

 has the same notes and chords for each song as well as the latest version of OpenChords.

-Just be careful of the OpenChordsSettings folder.
+Just be careful of the Settings folder (OpenChordsApplicationData/Settings).
 It's preferable to not sync this folder since it holds your personalized settings, lucky Dropbox has a "Selective Sync" feature.